 If people can shake off the fog induced by the tsunami blast of propaganda and misinformation in their faces constantly and begin to understand what has happened, how the power has been shifted through a series of sleight of hand tricks, how they have been robbed and their democracy taken away, the war is won conceptually.
 The goal is a more democratic and humane government, as opposed to a corporate aristocracy.
 That's all.
 It's a matter of re-engaging the democratic process.

 So to end the night on a positive note let me pass on to you my favorite quote of the day from one of a handful of people who really give me some hope for the future.
 Elizabeth Warren: "How many billions have to be laundered for drug lords before we consider shutting down a bank?"

-The Exxon oil spill in Arkansas, a big secret not being reported by major corporate media.
 "This World's For People (Not Corporations)", an anti-corporatism anthem

 Throughout history, the really fundamental changes in societies have come about not from dictates of governments and the results of battles but through vast numbers of people changing their minds -- sometimes only a little bit.